Maxence Mauduit

 View my resume for a detailed overview of my experience and impact.

-The work that matters most now is not drawing screens.
-It is encoding judgment into systems, so good things get made without anyone standing over the work.
-People design with them, agents design within them, and I design right alongside.
+When judgment lives in the system, good things get made without anyone standing over the work.
+People design with them, agents design within them.

 Discernment